Five Georgia communities receive housing designation

 Five Georgia communities have been newly selected to receive assistance with their housing needs through the Georgia Initiative for Community Housing (GICH), a public-private program that helps communities strategically grow their economies through housing-related solutions.
-The cities of Statesboro, Ocilla, Hartwell, Adel and Rossville/LaFayette will begin the three-year program in February 2020.
-The communities were recognized at the Georgia Department of Community Affairs (DCA) annual Fall Conference in LaGrange on Oct.
-16.
+The cities of Blakely, Jonesboro, East Point, Covington and the Calhoun Housing Authority will begin the three-year program in February 2021.
+The communities were recognized at the Georgia Department of Community Affairs (DCA) virtual fall conference on October 5.

 Through training and technical instruction delivered during a series of conferences, community-housing teams design and implement strategies to enhance their economies as well as the quality of life for their citizens.
 During these sessions, each team will work with and receive continuous feedback from a facilitator or housing professional, as well as engage in cross-community collaboration.